 Business continuity, access to data, and access to critical services should be handled carefully from a risk management perspective during hostile takeovers to ensure the clear transition of access rights and account passwords.

 3. Some workstreams are more critical at the beginning than others

-If we had to pick up key workstreams which are the most critical at the beginning, these would be
+If we had to pick which workstreams are the most critical at the beginning, these would be:

 - Finance, especially as it relates to funding the deal.